luizimcpi/minhas-financas-pwa/README.md

 This package uses promises to make http requests

+### `yarn add http-status`

+This package has some constants to treat http request errors

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).